T000bias/CodingJournal/README.md

   - Started my React training from freeCodeCamp and I am completely lost, but that is part of the journey of being a software engineer.
 On top of learning react I also decided to learn bootstrap just to understand a CSS framework.
 Also did my 5 katas for today.

 **Thoughts:**
+  - Today was fine, still dealing my constant procrastination.
+Tomorrow, I will try a different location to see if I can get into the zone there.

 ### Day 3: September 13, 2022
 **Today's Goals**: